 Children and the Criminal Law – Tips for Parents

+Children are not miniature adults.
 The human brain is undeveloped at birth.
 The developing brain is directly influenced by early environmental enrichment and social experiences.
 Experiences can change the brain throughout life, but experiences in the first three years of life organise the brain.
-The type of experiences an infant has is crucial.
+The experiences an infant has are crucial.
 Experience wires the brain and ongoing repetition strengthens the wiring.